-Note 2020 2019

-Cash and cash equivalents (excluding cash on hand) 7.
-33. 34 P23,532 P29,730

-Long-term receivables (included , , , •

-under "Other noncurrent assets-

-net" account) 16, 33, 34 12 10
+Note 2021 2020 Cash and cash equivalents (excluding cash on hand) 7, 32, 33 P26,764 P23,532 Long-term receivables (included under "Other noncurrent assets- net" account) 16, 32, 33 12 12

-There was no allowance for impairment losses on noncurrent receivables recognized in the consolidated statements of financial position as of December 31, 2020 and 2019.
+There was no allowance for impairment losses on noncurrent receivables recognized in the consolidated statements of financial position as of December 31, 2021 and 2020.

 Impairment of Trademarks, Licenses and Brand Names with Indefinite Useful Lives.
 The Group determines whether trademarks, licenses and brand names are impaired at least annually.
-This requires the estimation of value in use of the trademarks, licenses and brand names.
+This requires the estimation of value in use of the trademarks, some licenses and brand names.
 Estimating value in use requires management to make an estimate of the expected future cash flows from the cash-generating unit and from the trademarks, licenses and brand names and to choose a suitable discount rate to calculate the present value of those cash flows.

-The combined carrying amount of trademarks, brand names and licenses with indefinite useful lives amounted to P35,618 and P35,805 as of December 31, 2020 and 2019, respectively (Note 15).
+The combined carrying amounts of trademarks, brand names and some licenses with indefinite useful lives amounted to P35,616 and P35,618 as of December 31, 2021 and 2020, respectively (Note 15).